jwplayer/jwplayer-react-native/README.md

 1. In the **Podfile** `ext{}`, add `$RNJWPlayerUseGoogleIMA = true`.
 This setting will add `GoogleAds-IMA-iOS-SDK` to the pod.

+#### Using a Local iOS SDK

+To test with a specific version of JWPlayerKit (e.g. a pre-release build provided by JW Player support):

+1. Acquire the `JWPlayerKit.xcframework` asset.
+2. Copy it to `ios/frameworks/JWPlayerKit.xcframework` in this repo (this path is gitignored).
+3. Add `$RNJWPlayerUseLocalSDK = true` to your **Podfile**.
+4. Run `pod install`.

+To switch back to the published CocoaPod, remove or comment out the `$RNJWPlayerUseLocalSDK` line and run `pod install` again.

+#### Using Local Android AARs

+To test with a specific version of the JW Player Android SDK (e.g. a pre-release build provided by JW Player support):

+1. Acquire the AAR files and copy them to `android/libs/` in this repo (this path is gitignored):
+   - `jwplayer-core.aar`, `jwplayer-common.aar`, `jwplayer-chromecast.aar`
+   - `jwplayer-ima.aar` (if using IMA)
+2. Set `useLocalAARs = true` in `android/build.gradle`.
+3. Rebuild the app.

+To switch back to Maven, set `useLocalAARs = false` and rebuild.

 <br /><br />

 ### Background Audio